PicPay/bx-heroku-extensions-buildpack/README.md

-# Heroku buildpack: installation of binanies not present on Heroku.
+# Binaries not present on Heroku.

 # Usage